-Joris Messens is since 2012 group leader of the Redox Signaling research group within the VIB Center for Structural Biology and professor at the Vrije Universiteit Brussel.
-After several years in Biotech-industry as an Engineer in Biochemistry, he became an expert in protein purification.
-He obtained his PhD from the John Moores University of Liverpool (UK, 2003) with structural and functional work on arsenate reductase from Staphyloccocus aureus.
-In 2006, he created together with Jean-Francois Collet (de Duve Institute, UCL) the Brussels Center for Redox Biology (http://redox.vub.ac.be/) as a platform to stimulate redox and oxidative protein folding research.
-He is author or co-author of more than 90 peer-reviewed publications (h-index = 30), most of which focus on thiol-based reaction mechanisms.
-Joris Messens is also frequently askes as invited speaker, session leader, chair and co-chair on international meetings, like GRC, ESF, EMBO, and he is member of the reviewing board for the DFG priority program ‘Dynamics of thiol-based switches in cellular physiology’.
+Joris Messens is since 2012 group leader of the Redox Signaling Lab within the VIB Center for Structural Biology and professor at the Vrije Universiteit Brussel.
+After several years in Biotech-industry as an Engineer in Biochemistry, he obtained his PhD from the John Moores University of Liverpool (UK, 2003) with structural and functional work on arsenate reductase from Staphyloccocus aureus.
+As a protein biochemist, he has authored more than 100 peer-reviewed publications (h-index = 31).
+Most of his studies focus on protein conformational changes induced by thiol-based reaction mechanisms, and the identification of redox-sensitive proteins.
+Joris Messens is also frequently invited as speaker, session leader, chair and co-chair on international meetings, like GRC, ESF, EMBO, and he is member of the reviewing board for the DFG priority program ‘Dynamics of thiol-based switches in cellular physiology’.

 Understanding the redox language of the cell